WILLAMETTE: THE PINOT NOIR AUCTION

 The purpose of the trade auction is to put on a collaborative community event to raise the profile and prestige of Willamette Valley wines, bring influential wine buyers to the region who might not otherwise travel here, and raise critical funds for the Willamette Valley Wineries Association.

-You may choose to submit a Pinot noir or Chardonnay lot from the 2023 vintage (or, new in 2025, let us know if you’re interested in putting forward a traditional method sparkling wine).
+You may choose to submit a Pinot noir or Chardonnay lot from the 2023 vintage or, new in 2025, traditional method sparkling wine.
 Lots are 5, 10, or 20 cases for sale at the auction, plus two additional cases for samples.
 Wineries select their lot size.

 This event is special because of the wineries who work together to create something amazing on behalf of the region, so the WVWA team and Auction Steering Committee plan these events with an overarching lens of collaboration and community through which we view all elements of the auction.